Centre for Artistic Research (CfAR) grants for postdoctoral researchers’ productions & research dissemination

-Application period deadline 28.9.2018
+Application period 24.1–28.2.2019

 The funding is granted for either (a) the costs incurred as part of an artistic production, or (b) the costs incurred in the dissemination of your work in Artistic Research.
-These can include, for example, for (a) renting of space, purchase of material, payments for ordering of compositions, remuneration for assistants, travel expenses or documentation costs, or (b) conference/symposium fees, and travel costs.
+These can include, for example, for (a) renting of space, purchase of material, payments for ordering of compositions, remuneration for assistants, travel expenses or documentation costs, or (b) conference/symposium fees, accommodation, and travel costs.
 The production can have members from outside of Uniarts Helsinki.
 Given the limited size of the amount, we would like to remind you that the grant may be less than the requested amount.
 The applicant is responsible for managing all possible taxes and side costs involved (within the sum granted).

 The online application form is available HERE

-The application form along with its attachments must be submitted no later than 28 September 2018 at 23:59 (Finnish time).
+The application form along with its attachments must be submitted no later than 28 February 2019 at 23:59 (Finnish time).

 - (d) CV (no more than 2 pages of the max 6 pages).
-The budget must state all the sources that are providing funding for the production, also the sum that might be a part of the applicant’s research funding.
+The budget must state all the sources that are providing funding for the project, also the sum that might be a part of the applicant’s research funding.
 The applicant is encouraged to state contingency scenarios in case some of the funding does not materialise.

 The decisions regarding the grants are made by CfARs Steering Group, that consists of members from each Academy in the Uniarts Helsinki.
 Applications that are sent in late will not be considered.
-The decision regarding grant recipients is scheduled to be made by the middle of October.
+The decision regarding grant recipients is scheduled to be made by the middle of March.

 More information: Michaela Bränn